PostDoctoral researcher

 About you

-• Lastly, you will work in a multidisciplinary, international and academic setting.
+- Lastly, you look forward to working in a multidisciplinary and international academic setting.

 .